ARM-software/abi-aa/aapcs64/aapcs64.rst

 That is, scalable vector register z0 is an extension of SIMD and Floating-Point register v0.

 z0-z7 are used to pass scalable vector arguments to a subroutine, and to return scalable vector results from a function.
-If a subroutine takes at least one argument in scalable vector registers or scalable predicate registers, or if it is a function that returns results in such registers, it must ensure that the entire contents of z8-z23 are preserved across the call.
+If a subroutine takes at least one argument in scalable vector registers or scalable predicate registers, or returns results in such regisers, the subroutine must ensure that the entire contents of z8-z23 are preserved across the call.
 In other cases it need only preserve the low 64 bits of z8-z15, as described in `SIMD and Floating-Point registers`_.

 Scalable Predicate Registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^